-Click here if you wish to view The Elder Scrolls: Arena description page for screenshots, save files, guides, and more information.
+Click here to view The Elder Scrolls: Arena (DOS) Home Page for more information.

 The story for this game is fairly simple and straightforward: The evil Jagar Tharn used an artifact known as the Staff of Chaos to trap the Emperor of Tamriel and has gone about impersonating him.
 To make matters worse, Jagar rules with an iron fist, imprisoning and murdering all opposition.
 If that’s not evil enough for you, Tharn is also massing a demonic army.
 At any rate, your character is visited by the spirit of Ria Silmane (a battle mage was killed fighting Tharn) and told to seek out the Staff of Chaos, which has been split into eight pieces.
 Ria also kindly provides you with a key (you’re in prison, possibly for defying Jagar Tharn) and opens a portal to freedom.